jackypig/FMARServer/README.md

 If accidentally deleted .ssh file such that you can't login to ec2 instance, refer to the steps in the following link:
     https://forums.aws.amazon.com/thread.jspa?threadID=83069

+If javac is not found in your environment, do the following:
+    sudo yum install java-devel